theobald-software/theobald-software.github.io/content/_en/erpconnect/sap-connection/sso-with-log-on-tickets.md

 old_url: /ERPConnect-EN/default.aspx?pageid=sso-single-sign-on
 ---

-As of ERPConnect version 1.6 SSO scenarios are supported.
+As of ERPConnect version 1.6 SSO scenarios are supported.<br>
+There are several methods to get an SSO Ticket depending on the SAP Infrastructure in the company.

 {: .box-note }
 **Note**: To use SSO the SAP system must be configured as described in [SAP Help - Single Sign-On Configuration](https://help.sap.com/doc/saphelp_nw75/7.5.5/en-US/48/ca0fe42fbb5c97e10000000a42189d/content.htm?no_cache=true).